Pongal – Great Indian Thanksgiving!

 Day 1: Bhogi Pongal

 Bhogi Pongal is a day for the family, for domestic activities, and of being together with the members of the household.
 This day is celebrated in honor of Lord Indra, “the Ruler of Clouds and Giver of Rains“.

 On the first day of Pongal a huge bonfire is lit at dawn in front of the house and all old and useless items are set ablaze, symbolic of beginning a fresh new year.
 The bonfire burns through the night as young people beat little drums and dance around it.
 Homes are cleaned and decorated with “Kolam” – floor designs drawn in the white paste of newly harvested rice with outlines of red mud.
 Often pumpkin flowers are set into cow-dung balls and placed among the patterns.
-Fresh harvest of rice, turmeric, and sugarcane is brought in from the field as preparation for the following day.
+Fresh harvest of rice, turmeric, and sugarcane are brought in from the field as preparation for the following day.